rlivingsus/misc/AllBooks.md

 - Singh, Simon: Fermats Enigma
 - Slater, Tracy: The Good Shufu
 - Slim, Viscount: Defeat into Victory
+- Slineni, Haemin?: The things you can see only when you slow down
 - Smith, Ali: HOW TO BE BOTH
+- Smith, Julie: Why has nobody told me this before?
 - Smith, Mandy: Cabin Fever
 - Smith, Nicholas: Hell Divers
 - Solomon, Rivers: The Deep